pgpointcloud/pointcloud/README.md

 - common bits removal, for dimensions with variability in a narrow bit range
 - raw zlib compression, for dimensions that aren't amenable to the other schemes

-For LIDAR data organized into patches of points that sample similar areas, **...INSERT COMPRESSION RATIO ESTIMATE HERE AFTER EXPERIMENTATION..**
+For LIDAR data organized into patches of points that sample similar areas, *...INSERT COMPRESSION RATIO ESTIMATE HERE AFTER EXPERIMENTATION...*

 ## Binary Formats ##